commonhaus/foundation/conduct/handling-coc-reports.md

 All members of the [Code of Conduct Panel (CoCP)][cocp] are subscribed to the `coc-escalation@mailing-list` mailing list.

-Members of the CoCP will be documented in the `cocp-panel` [MEMBERSHIP](MEMBERSHIP.yaml) attribute.
+Members of the CoCP will be documented in the `cocp-panel` [MEMBERS.yaml](MEMBERS.yaml.yaml) attribute.

 The CoCP will follow the same overall procedure as the CC, with the following exceptions:

-- The Commonhaus Council chair will ensure a member of the CoCP is identified as the main point of contact either through email or scheduling a meeting for the CoCP.
+- The CC Chairperson will ensure a member of the CoCP is identified as the main point of contact either through email or scheduling a meeting for the CoCP.

 - When an appropriate response has been determined by the CoCP, the proposed action is discussed with leaders of the relevant group (the CC or the Commonhaus project).
 If the leadership representatives expresses concerns then the contact person will bring these back to the CoCP members for further discussion.
 This cycle can continue until the CoCP members reach consensus that the leadership representatives concerns have been adequately addressed.